lambdaclass/concrete/ROADMAP.md

    diagnostics, and a gate fails if a new runtime-affecting judgment is added without either interpreter consumption or an explicit out-of-contract row.

+   This contract must state the evidence ladder explicitly: differential parity means the interpreter and compiled artifact agree, but correctness needs an owning semantic definition.
+For every supported runtime family, name the reference policy the interpreter implements or checks against (`IntArith` for integers, the string/UTF-8 policy for string builtins, `OwnershipJudgment` for consumption/drop behavior, `CapabilityJudgment` for authority traps, and future float profiles for floating point).
+A supported family with no named policy is not fully specified; a family with no interpreter support must be unsupported-loud and listed in the feature matrix.
+Red-team rows should target shared-wrong assumptions, not only interp-vs-compiled disagreement.

    Trap-parity as recorded evidence (Garnet's "cross-OS trap parity recorded as evidence, not asserted").
 The contract must cover not just which features the interpreter models but that **traps agree across interp, compiled, and each